 Introduction to Clayton, North Carolina

 Clayton, North Carolina is 13 miles SE of Raleigh, North Carolina.
 It is in Johnston County.
-The town is part of the Raleigh - Durham - Chapel Hill metro area and has a population of 6,973.
+The town is part of the Raleigh - Durham - Chapel Hill metro area.

 Clayton and Nearby Attractions

 - North Carolina State Museum of Natural Sciences

 - William B. Umstead State Park

 The Clayton Village Shopping Center is a popular shopping spot in the town.
 Playspace Children's Museum, North Carolina Museum of Art, and North Carolina Museum of History showcase artifacts which reflect the area's history, culture, and arts.
 William B. Umstead State Park, Hemlock Bluffs Nature Preserve, and J.C.
 Raulston Arboretum are other popular attractions in the area.
 The town also hosts the Harvest Festival in September every year.

 Air transportation is available from the Raleigh - Durham International Airport.

 Clayton Higher Education